ProSparse: Introducing and Enhancing Intrinsic Activation Sparsity within Large Language Models: Preliminaries and Related Works

-In general, none of the above methods involve leveraging the intrinsic mechanisms within LLMs to achieve inference acceleration.
-To this end, some recent works~\cite{li2022large,liu2023deja,song2023powerinfer} notice the intrinsic activation sparsity within some LLMs and exploit this sparsity for inference acceleration.
-Activation sparsity refers to the phenomenon where certain model parameters, corresponding to those zero or small elements in activation outputs, have a weak impact on final LLM outputs given a specific input.
-These weakly-contributed parameters are regarded as inactivated and can thus be skipped during inference to achieve sparse computation, without redundant computational resources spent on them.
-Therefore, the utilization of activation sparsity is orthogonal to model compression and efficient sampling, and these approaches can be easily accumulated.
+\paragraph{Activation Sparsity} Recent works~\cite{li2022lazy,liu2023deja,song2023powerinfer} have noticed the intrinsic activation sparsity within some LLMs and its potential in inference acceleration.
+Activation sparsity refers to the phenomenon where considerable zero or negligible elements in activation outputs, corresponding to certain model parameters (i.e., neurons), have a weak impact on LLM outputs given a specific input.
+These weakly-contributed parameters are regarded as inactivated and can thus be skipped during inference to save computational resources.
+Notably, \textbf{the utilization of activation sparsity is orthogonal to model compression and efficient sampling, and these approaches can be readily combined}.
+Another fact worth attention is \textbf{the fundamental difference between activation sparsity and pruning}, see Appendix~\ref{sec:more-related-work}.